diku-dk/futhark-website/blog/2026-03-25-property-based-testing.md

    entry prop_rev_rev = ...
    ```

-5. A magical comment somewhere in the file indicating properties.
+5. A magical comment somewhere in the file listing all properties.

 I dislike option 1 because it is too implicit, and option 2 because I like
 Futhark program files to be self-containing and do the right thing by default.